-Soon after the end of rainy season I got to take a trip to visit some friends in Pha Yao.
-Pha Yao is a nondescript little town on a lakeside in rural northern Thailand.
-I had a great time with my friends there…but as always, found a little time to look for reptiles and amphibians in the area.
+Soon after the end of rainy season I got to visit some friends in Pha Yao.
+Pha Yao is a little town sitting on a lakeside in rural northern Thailand.
+I had a great time celebrating American Thanksgiving there…but as always, found a time to look for reptiles and amphibians.

-The huge lake that dwarfs the city had some interesting Chinese Edible Frogs.
+The huge lake that dwarfs the city had a white form of Chinese Edible Frogs.

-My friends’ home had some nice treats.
-Several Tokay Geckos called unseen from the ceilings, and these frogs and lizards were right there in their yard.
+Several Tokay Geckos called unseen from my friends’ ceiling, and these frogs and lizards were right there in their yard.

-At this time of year, Pha Yao was cold enough that snake activity was reduced to daytime and dusk.
-I borrowed my friends’ bicycle and pedaled over to a series of ponds where my friend had often seen snakes while on evening walks.
-The area wasn’t gorgeous, but the fish ponds had a bit of charm.
+This late in the year Pha Yao was cold enough that snake activity was reduced to daytime and dusk.
+I borrowed my friends’ bicycle and pedaled over to a series of ponds where they had spotted snakes while on evening walks.
+The area wasn’t gorgeous, but the fish ponds had their charm.

-Right off the bat I saw several species of frogs:
+Right off the bat I saw several frogs:

 And just before the sun set I saw my first snake!

 This was my first look at this species, and they were interesting in how they reared up in striking position, and then flipped around and tried to flee wildly.
-They gave the impression of a snake that wasn’t quite fully comfortable on land.
-In fact, most Asian Water Snakes will spend 90+% of their time in the water.
-The Yellow-bellied Water Snake is a bit of an exception to that rule, hunting on land much more often than the other species, but it still is only going to be found in close proximity to water.
+They gave the impression of a snake that wasn’t fully comfortable on land.
+In fact, most Asian Water Snakes spend over 90% of their time in the water.
+The Yellow-bellied Water Snake is a bit of an exception, hunting on land much more often than the other species, but it still found only in close proximity to water.

-The last find of the night, less than an hour after the sun had set, was another lifer for me…a Checkered Keelback.
+The last find of the night, less than an hour after the sun had set, was another lifer: a Checkered Keelback.

 The next night I came back to the same area, and just before dusk I found a closely-related Yellow-spotted Keelback catching the last rays of sunlight just outside of some brush.